jspaulsen/spotify-extension/documentation/DOCUMENTATION.md

 ### Enqueue Song

 Adds a song to the queue.
+This can be a Spotify URL (https://open.spotify.com/track/5AJ9hqTS2wcFQCELCFRO7A?si=5d68873daf1240c9 for example) or a song name.

+NOTE: For request by song name, this feature works best when you specify the artist and potentially the album as well.
+For example, "The Beatles - Hey Jude".

 ### Set Volume